Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 The short red line is the distance between the last joint and the assembly plate in Z direction.
 The same offsets can be set for X and Y direction.
 The offsets can be set at the G10 tool offsets alternatively.
 When using a tool changer, it will be easier to set them separately.

 The arm lengths are the lengths of the red lines also, i. e. the distance of the joints, not the physical arm lengths.
 The arms could have different forms (e. g. curved), this doesn't change the configured values.
 Curved arms could have the advantage to give bigger min&max angles.

+### configuration

+The 4 axis palletized is handled internally as 5 axis, with the 4th axis automatically rotated by the parallelogram.
+The setup can be made with A parameters, describing Denavit-Hartenberg (DH) parameters, or with B parameters.
+DH parameters allow finetuning axes, if they are not assembled perfectly.

+M669 K13 A"4axisPall" defines the type with 4 actuators.
+M669 K13 A"4axisPallReverse" defines the type with 4 actuators with the print object placed on the robot endpoint platform and the hotend stationary above.
+X, Y and Z movements will be reversed, hence the name.
+Without the 4th stepper, the name is 3axis... each.

+Default is axis 1 being vertical, axes 2 to 4 (hidden 4) being horizontal and parallel, axis 5 vertical again.
+Positive angles are CCW from above for axes 1 and 5, 0 degrees being in the X direction.
+For axes 2 to 4, positive angles are CCW seen from front, 0 degrees being the horizontal position (this can all be overritten by DH parameters).

 ### Mesh compensation